 - Bit 3 – HRSBOM (HR-SBO Mode): if this bit is set to "1" at the V-UPF acting as Local PSA in the VPLMN, it indicates that the PDU session is working in HR-SBO mode.

 - Bit 4 – EPRI (Exclude PFCP session from Restoration Indication): if this bit is set to "1", it indicates to the UPF that the PFCP session is excluded from the restoration for those PFCP sessions affected by an SMF failure if detected, i.e. the UPF shall delete the PFCP session as if the SMF set feature is not deployed.
 (See also clause 4.4.3 of 3GPP TS 23.527 [40].)

+- Bit X– MRAI (MoQ Relay Address Indication): if this bit shall be set to "1", the CP function indicates the UP function to provide MoQ relay address.

-- Bit 5 to 8 – Spare, for future use, shall be set to"0" by the sender and discarded by the receiver.
+- Bit X to 8 – Spare, for future use, shall be set to"0" by the sender and discarded by the receiver.